The Search for Major Plagge, the Nazi who saved Jews:

 with an introduction by Bernard Possidente, Biology Department

-Davis Auditorium, Palamountain Hall • Admission is free and open to the public
+Davis Auditorium, Palamountain Hall • The event is free and open to the public

-Michael Good, a physician from Durham, CT, is the author of a book documenting the efforts of an obscure German army major to protect Jewish victims of the Holocaust in Vilna, Poland during WWII.
+Michael Good, a physician from Durham, Connecticut, is the author of a book documenting the efforts of an obscure German army major to protect Jewish victims of the Holocaust in Vilna, Poland, during WWII.
 One of the Jews who escaped was Dr. Good’s mother.
-Michael Good returned to Vilna and began tracking down the fate of Major Karl Plagge and some of the survivors he rescued.
-Good’s book, The Search for Major Plagge: The Nazi Who Saved Jews (Fordham University Press, 2006), documents those wartime events, and Dr. Good’s efforts to find out who Major Plagge was and why he did what he did.
+Good returned to Vilna and began tracking down the fate of Major Karl Plagge and some of the survivors he rescued.
+His book, The Search for Major Plagge: The Nazi Who Saved Jews (Fordham University Press, 2006), documents those wartime events, and Good’s efforts to find out who Major Plagge was and why he did what he did.

 This presentation is part of the Jacob Perlow Event Series.
 It is co-sponsored by the Office of the Dean of Special Programs, the Office of Jewish Student Life, and Skidmore Hillel.